raitechnology/raids/README.md

 VMA](https://www.mellanox.com/products/software/accelerator-software/vma).

 One method of scaling up is to balance services bound to cores and utilizing network hardware acceleration from the Solarflare and Mellanox, or native Linux methods, such as the built-in load balancer that can forward TCP connections to a cluster of processes all listening to the same port using [SO_REUSEPORT](https://lwn.net/Articles/542629/).
 There has also been a lot of work accelerating containers, in order to isolate services from one another, while using virtual hardware acceleration to direct traffic.

 For these reasons, the design of Rai DS utilizes Rai KV shared memory that can persist across multiple instances and/or local processing which can attach and detach without disrupting each other.
-This provides for seamless vertical scaling based on external considerations of hardware acceleration or software clustering, more instances can be started or stopped at any time.
+This provides for vertical scaling based on external considerations of hardware acceleration or software clustering, more instances can be started or stopped at any time.
+This is scaling based on planning, resouces are used when allocated.

 ## Features of Rai DS